-Phu My is the cruise port for Ho Chi Minh City, an hour and a half away (around 80 miles) over a new express way opened in 2014.
-Actually, HCMC was previously called Saigon - this name is still used by locals and refers to the main district 1.
+Phu My is the cruise port for Ho Chi Minh City (abbrev HCMC, aka Saigon) - Vietnam's capital.
+The port is around 1,5 hours away (approx 80 ml / 130 km) from the city, over a modern highway ianugurated in 2014.
+The city name Saigon is still used by locals and refers to the main district 1.

 Ho Chi Minh City is the largest city in Vietnam.
 Once known as Prey Nokor, it was an important Khmer seaport prior to the 17th century annexation by the Vietnamese.
 Under the name Saigon, Ho Chi Minh City served as the capital of the French Cochinchina colony and later of the independent South Vietnam republic (1955–1975).
 On July 2, 1976 Saigon merged with the surrounding Gia Dinh Province and was renamed after revolutionary leader Ho Chi Minh.